PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 "It printed B?!"

 Yes your right, an interesting thing about computers is that they always start counting from 0.
-So to access the first item o=in a list we have to use 0.
+So to access the first item in a list we have to use 0.

 ```py
 myList = ["A", "B", "C", "D"]